 Override Escapement Error Message: Select this option to override the byte escapement error message, if the scaled font is not used in Interpress printing or is used in Interpress printing and justification is required.
 This option sets the width of large characters to 255/600 (.425 in./11mm).
-Widths overridden in this manner may yield "compressed" characters when used in Interpress printing.
 Problem characters will typically be in 36-point fonts and larger.

-Notes The Scale task should not be interrupted while in progress.
+Note: The Scale task should not be interrupted while in progress.
 If an interruption occurs, press <ENTER> to resume the process.